hansanhha/java-atelier/jdk/core/concepts/types/annotations.md

 @interface Component {}
 ```

-#### Single-element Annotation Interface
+### Single-element Annotation Interface

 An annotation with single element is called a **single-element annotation interface**

 By convention, the name of sole in single element annotation interface is `value`

-Thanks to linguistic support, do not need to specify element name to use when using single-element annotation
+Thanks to linguistic support, do not need to specify element name when using single-element annotation

 ```java
 @interface Copyright {